aymeric-collart/aymeric-collart.github.io/_posts/2024-11-16-30DayMapChallenge-Day2.md

 Second, we have the table of the repartition of the population accordind to their age and whether they live in mountain areas.
 I just give the numbers of interest here:

 <i>Table 3.
-Population number and proportion based on the group of age (all ethnic groups aggregated)</i>
+Population number and proportion based on the group of age (all ethnic groups aggregated; the numbers don't align with Table 2 because they include invalid responses... but we can still make use of the coefficient to retrieve the right number in the end)</i>

 |                      | Non-mountain areas   | Mountain areas       |
 | :---:                | :---:                | :---:                |